RufenKhokhar/RKVideoConverter/README.md

 ### Steps for quick staring

 ## Step-1
- Configer project for java8, add the following code into app level build.gradle file
+ Config. project for java8, add the following code into app level build.gradle file
 ```
  android{
     .......